Treasure hunters sue for records on FBI's Civil War gold dig

 A message was sent to the Justice Department seeking comment on the suit, which asks a judge to order the FBI to immediately turn over the records.

-Finders Keepers' owners, the father-son duo of Dennis and Kem Parada, had spent years looking for what, according to legend, was an 1863 shipment of Union gold that was lost or stolen on its way to the U.S. Mint in Philadelphia.
+Finders Keepers owners Dennis and Kem Paradas had spent years looking for what, according to legend, was an 1863 shipment of Union gold that was lost or stolen on its way to the U.S. Mint in Philadelphia.
 The duo focused on a spot where they say their instruments detected a large metallic mass.

 After meeting with the treasure hunters in early 2018, the FBI brought in a contractor with more sophisticated instruments.
 The contractor detected an underground mass that weighed up to nine tons and had the density of gold, according to an FBI affidavit unsealed last year at the request of news organizations, including The Associated Press.